apache/flink/docs/dev/table/streaming/match_recognize.md

 * [PARTITION BY](#partitioning) - defines the logical partitioning of the table; similar to a `GROUP BY` operation.
 * [ORDER BY](#order-of-events) - specifies how the incoming rows should be ordered; this is essential as patterns depend on an order.
 * [MEASURES](#define--measures) - defines output of the clause; similar to a `SELECT` clause.
-* [ONE ROW PER MATCH](#output-mode) - output mode which defines how many rows per match should be produced.
+* [ONE ROW PER MATCH|ALL ROWS PER MATCH](#output-mode) - output mode which defines how many rows per match should be produced.
 * [AFTER MATCH SKIP](#after-match-strategy) - specifies where the next match should start; this is also a way to control how many distinct matches a single event can belong to.
 * [PATTERN](#defining-a-pattern) - allows constructing patterns that will be searched for using a _regular expression_-like syntax.
 * [DEFINE](#define--measures) - this section defines the conditions that the pattern variables must satisfy.